 How Much Can You Contribute to a Solo 401(k)?

 The Solo 401(k) contribution limit for 2018 is $56,000.
 However, you also can’t contribute more than your pretax income in a given year.

 Solo 401(k)s can only be used by business owners with no full-time employees.
 A Solo 401(k) can offer many benefits, especially if you make less than $75,000 or want to borrow against your plan assets.
 How to set up a Solo 401(k) is relatively straightforward.
 Once you decide on a plan and pick a provider, it can help with the rest.

 One of the most important steps in setting up a Solo 401(k) that meets your individual needs is picking the right provider.
-If you want to learn more about good providers of Solo 401(k)s, be sure to check out our article on the Best Solo 401(k) with Spark 401k has a one-time setup fee of $150 and ongoing administration costs start at just $25 per month.
+Spark 401k is an experienced provider of 401(k) plans.
+Opening a Solo 401(k) with Spark 401k has a one-time setup fee of $150 and ongoing administration costs start at just $25 per month.